Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Upgrade the installation with the `helm` command and make sure to provide the flag `-f migrate.yaml` as the last flag.

-1. Wait for all new store-gateways to start up.
+1. Wait for all new store-gateways to start up and be ready.

-1. Wait for store-gateways to sync all blocks.

-   The logs of the new store-gateways should contain the line "successfully synchronized TSDB blocks for all users".

 1. Make the read path use the new zone aware store-gateways.